MatusVolodymyr/hotel_chat/README.md

 # Hotel Chat Application

-A LangChain-based hotel room search and chat application with vector similarity search, comprehensive logging, and a Streamlit web interface.
+A LangChain-based hotel room search and chat application with vector similarity search, logging, and a Streamlit web interface.

 ## Features